 - Quantifying emissions, both existing and projected over a specified period, resulting from activities within a defined geographic area, as discussed in Chapter 3. - Establishing a level, based on substantial evidence, below which the contribution of emissions from activities covered by the plan would not be cumulatively considerable.
-Chapter 3 of this CAP identifies the County's GHG reduction targets, which are: - Reduce emissions to 40 percent below 1990 levels by 2030. - Reduce emissions to 85 percent below 1990 levels by 2045. - Supporting net carbon neutrality by 2045. - Identifying and analyzing the emissions resulting from specific actions or categories of actions anticipated within the geographic area.

-- Specifying GHG reduction strategies or a group of strategies, including performance standards that, if implemented on a project-by-project basis, substantial evidence demonstrates they would collectively achieve the specified emissions level. - Establishing a mechanism to monitor the plan's progress toward achieving specific levels and to require amendment if the plan is not achieving those levels. - Including an environmental review of the Hollister CAP.
+A CAP seeking to be a Qualified GHG Reduction Strategy must have a GHG emission reduction target or targets that substantially reduce GHG emissions, can be feasibly achieved, and can be reasonably tracked and reported over time.
+Chapter 3 of this CAP identifies the State's GHG reduction targets, which are: - Reduce emissions to 40 percent below 1990 levels by 2030. - Reduce emissions to 85 percent below 1990 levels by 2045. - Supporting net carbon neutrality by 2045. - Identifying and analyzing the emissions resulting from specific actions or categories of actions anticipated within the geographic area. - Specifying GHG reduction strategies or a group of strategies, including performance standards that, if implemented on a project-by-project basis, substantial evidence demonstrates they would collectively achieve the specified emissions level. - Establishing a mechanism to monitor the plan's progress toward achieving specific levels and to require amendment if the plan is not achieving those levels. - Including an environmental review of the Hollister CAP.
 The Hollister CAP is evaluated by the Hollister 2040 General Plan Environmental Impact Report.